awslabs/duvet/design/witness/dogfood.md

 resolve to comment lines under degraded resolution; harmless today (implication coverers are not scored by proof witnesses in these runs) but they should be re-placed in the optional retrofit pass.

+## CI staging (decided 2026-07-28)

+The full proof-only run exits 1 on the 10 unwitnessed runtime test annotations — Decision 8 working as designed, but not a gateable state.
+Staging decision:

+- The 10 runtime `type=test` annotations are **disabled** (the
+  annotation comment broken deliberately) with one grep-able marker token — `DUVET-DISABLED-AWAITING-LCOV` — on each, so the full proof-only run exits 0 and **CI gates on it from day one**.
+  The marker is mechanically findable: re-enabling is a search, not a memory.
+- The next dogfood session adds Rust runtime coverage (the `cargo llvm-cov` per-test harness, Decision 16's first example project); its opening move is re-enabling the marked annotations, and its exit criterion is the mixed run green with all pairs discharged — the full decision-4 goal.
+- No asserted-failure wrapper is built for the proof-only red
+  state: it is meant to be temporary, and the sliced-run regression coverage plus Decision 8's unit tests already pin the subset-of-producers behavior.
+- The per-test harness requirement (one coverage invocation per test, one report = one witness) is Decision 16; the mixed run MUST NOT use an aggregate suite report — that would put an A2 violation at the center of the feature's own demo.